Delhi School of Management: History

 Delhi School of Management (DSM) was established in August 2009 with Delhi College of Engineering (DCE) acquiring a university status—being officially renamed as Delhi Technological University (DTU)—through a legislature passed by the Delhi State Assembly.
 Prof. P.B.
-Sharma, the then Dean of DCE, was nominated as the university's first Vice-Chancellor.
-At that time, DTU introduced new courses in M.Tech, Ph.D and B.Tech programmes.
+Sharma, the then dean of DCE, was nominated as the university's first vice-chancellor.
+At that time, DTU introduced new courses in M.Tech., Ph.D. and B.Tech. programmes.
 MBA was introduced as a new programme in the newly established university.

 About Delhi Technological University

 Delhi Technological University (DTU), formerly known as Delhi College of Engineering, was established in 1941 as Delhi Polytechnic and was under the control of the Government of India.
 The college has been under the government of the National Capital Territory of Delhi since 1963 and was affiliated to the University of Delhi from 1952 to 2009.
 In 2009 the college was given a state university status thus changing its name to Delhi Technological University.
-DTU has had a long legacy of shaping the youth of the nation into future leaders by instilling in them the morals and values that lie at the very core of our cultural heritage.
-Over the last seven decades, DTU has been the hub of creativity, innovation, and technological excellence in the field of research-oriented education.
 The university offers courses towards Bachelor of Engineering (B.E.), Bachelor of Technology (B-Tech), Master of Engineering (M.E.), Master of Science (M.Sc.), Doctor of Philosophy (Ph.D.) and Master of Business Administration (M.B.A) and contains 12 academic departments with a strong emphasis on scientific and technological education and research.